parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "3tier/MVC/Micro services/etc"

-^ We had a few people spit out some buzzwords.
+^ MARS: We had a few people spit out some buzzwords.
 Which is fair enough, it's a fairly jargon heavy industry.

 ---